 The weather forecast was on everyone’s mind the next morning.
 Before we had arrived the predicted ‘torrential downpours’ had turned into ‘sunny spells’.
 I found the girls a buzz in the luxury accommodation provided at New Leaf Farm.
 Hair and makeup were being styled.
 Wedding flowers, the dress and champagne arrived.
 Mark had given Ali a heartfelt message and a pair of diamond earrings that almost led to tears before the ceremony!
 Ali’s gorgeous dress had been hand-made by one of her friends.
 I couldn’t help but coo over it for a while.

-We didn’t have too far to travel as Mark and the boys were getting ready on same site, rather impressively they managed to gather, dress, prepare and leave for church all out of sight of our beautiful bride.
+We didn’t have too far to travel as Mark and the boys were getting ready on same site.
+Next, they rather impressively managed to gather, dress, prepare and leave for church all out of sight of our beautiful bride.

-As Ali arrived the rain had lessened even more.
+As Ali arrived at St Nicolas’ the rain had lessened even more.
 Patches of blue sky provided some wonderful diffuse light.
 The ceremony included readings by friends.
 With the beautiful architecture of the church lending to wider shots of the proceedings.

 We overcame the vicar’s ‘no movement policy’ by being light on our toes when the congregation stood.
 This is sometimes be necessary to capture the shots required to really tell the story of the day.
-The vicar thanked me after the ceremony for staying in the same place, which goes to show exactly how distracting we were!
+The vicar thanked me after the ceremony for staying in the same place.
+This goes to show exactly how distracting we were!

-After some time photographing guests mingling in the church yard we organised some of the larger group shots and as the rain had started the grooms men and users were brilliant.
+After some time photographing guests mingling in the church yard we organised some of the larger group shots.
+As the rain had started the grooms men and users were brilliant.
 Running to and fro with umbrellas like men on a mission!